-You will receive a bank transfer form (giro) from both the municipality and Delfland Water in January in your postbox.
+You will receive a bank transfer form (giro) from both the municipality and Delfland Water in your postbox in January.
 This bank transfer form specifies an account number for transferring the taxes you need to pay.
 Please don’t forget to mention the reference number that was listed on your tax bill.

 Questions about the municipal taxes

 *If you can’t pay this tax because your income is too low, it might be possible to ask for an exemption.
 You can do this by filling in this form (in Dutch).
 Please note that this is not possible if you have significant amounts in savings or if you own immovable property (real estate).